gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrices.md

 <h3>What are <code>clientWidth</code> and <code>clientHeight</code>?</h3>
 <p>Up until this point whenever I referred to the canvas's dimensions I used <code>canvas.width</code> and <code>canvas.height</code>
 but above when I called <code>m3.projection</code> I instead used <code>canvas.clientWidth</code> and <code>canvas.clientHeight</code>.
 Why?</p>
-<p>Projection matrixes are concerned with how to take clipspace (-1 to +1 in each dimension) and convert it back
+<p>Projection matrices are concerned with how to take clipspace (-1 to +1 in each dimension) and convert it back
 to pixels.
 But, in the browser, there are 2 types of pixels we are dealing with.
 One is the number of pixels in the canvas itself.
 So for example a canvas defined like this.</p>
 <pre class="prettyprint">